mrakibhasan/uploadvideo/README.md

 This web service does not return video duration and bit rate.
 I have used Xuggler to retrieve duration and bitrate but it is showing some dependency problem though I have used maven dependency but It does not come up in runtime.
 (I have commented this java code)

-The file is going to upload to the working directory.
+please change the file location to be uploaded.or use the following to upload in working directory
+        private static final String workingDir = System.getProperty("user.dir");
  The full file path location will log to the console.